brefphp/bref/docs/Laravel.md

     - 'vendor/**'
 ```

 We need to build the config cache before deploying.
-Create the file `.bref.yml` and add the following [build hooks](#build-hooks) in it:
+Create the file `.bref.yml` in the root directory of your project and add the following [build hooks](#build-hooks) in it:

 ```yaml
 hooks: